Close Menu

 0

 By Bettina Riedel on 12.
-Juli 2021 Automotive, E-Mobilität, Female Engineering, Hidden Champions, Karrierenetzwerk Mobilität, Karrierenetzwerk Software Engineering, Künstliche Intelligenz, Nachhaltigkeit
+Juli 2021 Automotive, E-Mobilität, Frauen x Tech, Hidden Champions, Karrierenetzwerk Künstliche Intelligenz, Karrierenetzwerk Mobilität, Karrierenetzwerk Software Engineering, Nachhaltigkeit

 People at Mobimeo share a common goal: To get you and others out of your car and into public transport.
 Grace Yan, engineering lead, talks about working for the greater good and how women need to come together to support each other.